Tag: PID Tuning

 Weeks 1–2: The Core Architecture of ROS Control

 We begin by establishing a rock-solid foundation.
-You will learn why ROS Control is the industry standard for generic robot control.
-We’ll dissect its three primary components: the Controller Manager, which orchestrates the entire system; Hardware Interfaces, which abstract the physical hardware; and the Controllers themselves, which implement the control logic.
+You’ll learn why ROS Control is the industry standard for generic robot control.
+We’ll dissect its three primary components:

 Weeks 3–4: Implementing Basic Controllers with ROS Control

-With the architectural foundation in place, you will start implementing the most common types of controllers.
-We begin with the `JointPositionController`, the workhorse for many robotic manipulators.
-You’ll learn how to configure this controller in a YAML file, load it using the Controller Manager, and send position commands to your simulated robot.
-A key focus will be on tuning PID (Proportional-Integral-Derivative) gains to achieve a responsive, stable, and accurate system performance, avoiding overshoot and oscillations.
+With the architectural foundation in place, you’ll start implementing common controller types.
+We begin with the `JointPositionController`, widely used in robotic manipulators.
+You’ll learn how to configure this controller in a YAML file, load it via the Controller Manager, and send position commands to your simulated robot.

 Month 2: Advanced Control and Trajectory Execution